crgk/crgk.github.io/_posts/2016-01-30-knight-club.md

 author: Chad Knight
 ---

 Naming stuff is really hard.
+(At least, I suck at it.)

 Every cool software person has their own domain.